FissoreD/Battery-Notifier/README.md

 - left mouse click ends the program
 - right mouse click opens a small Frame

-In this Frane you can :
+In this window you can :
   - Set the min battery level
   - Set the max battery level
   - Set the sec time